robertbaker13/phase-0-handbook/FAQ.md

 **Q: What are the hours at DBC?** <br>
 **A:** This depends on the location.
 Ask your [facilitator](contact_and_support_list.md) in the introductory session.

+**Q: I'm trying to add the office hour and cohort google calendar to my calendar, and it says I don't have access.
+What do I do?**<br>
+**A:** There are a few reasons this could happen, but it's almost always a permissions issue.
+As you can imagine, we don't want just ANYONE able to add themselves to sessions, so we only allow certain people viewing and editing access.
+We do this through google groups.

+What email address are you receiving our communications from?
+If it is different from your google calendar account, you'll need to submit an email address change request (shown above).

+If you have two separate google accounts, make sure you are signing up under the one we sent the invite to.
+If you want to change it, please submit and email address change request.

+**Q: I didn't receive a google calendar invite.
+How can I get access to the necessary calendars?**<br>
+**A:** Because we use google groups to maintain permissions (far easier than inviting everyone separately), you won't always receive an email.
+But if your address is correct in the google group, you automatically have access.
+Go to the google+ community and find the two calendar links under "About this community."
+You can then add them.